Government to bail out councils with $761m water services investment

 Hawke's Bay councils would receive in the region of $50m between them to assist with their water infrastructure upgrade work, she said.

-The financial investment from the government is contingent on local councils opting in to a wider water reform programme.
+The financial investment from the Government is contingent on local councils opting in to a wider water reform programme.

 The cumulative effect of increasing capital costs, infrastructure maintenance and upgrades, enhanced standards and environmental challenges mean that the current operational and governance arrangements for water are not sustainable and consolidation is required.